An interest in design and construction are important for a career in the popular field of civil engineering

 Employers select candidates because of the experience and skills they can bring to a role.
 However, it is important to be aware that gaining the relevant experience and skills and becoming professionally chartered takes a significant length of time.

 Relevant summer work experience and placements can be very useful in providing a context to job applications as well as networking opportunities.
-Contact the ICE to find out about industrial placements or take a look at online resources such as Gradcracker.
+Contact the ICE to find out about industrial placements.

 Degree courses that provide a year in industry can also be very helpful in developing contacts.
 The engineering world is an active community, which provides a variety of opportunities for new entrants to network and build on their knowledge of the industry.